mixxxdj/manual/source/chapters/introduction.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-* 4 decks (including 4 vinyl control inputs if you want to use 4 turntables)
+* 4 decks
 * Master sync
+* Color-coded waveforms showing the frequencies in tracks
-* Key detection and pitch shifting (independent of tempo) for harmonic mixing.
+* Key detection and pitch shifting (independent of tempo) for harmonic mixing
+* Choice of traditional, OpenKey, Lancelot, and custom key notations
-* 4 effect units for built-in effects (this also introduces all the necessary plumbing for LV2/VST, effect send/receive, and advanced chaining in a future release)
+* 4 effect units with built-in effects
-* Beatloop rolls (now you can create beatloops and automatically jump to where the track would have been if you hadn't enabled the loop when you release it)
+* Controller mapping :term:`GUI`
-* Resizable skins (yes, finally!)
+* Resizable skins
-* Vinyl control deck passthrough (switch to real vinyl temporarily)
-* Auxiliary inputs that pass through to the master mix.
-* Custom key notations (pick between traditional, OpenKey, Lancelot notation or a custom one)
 * Beat jumping and loop move
 * Multiple library folders
-* Cover/Album Art Support
+* Hierarchical library sorting
+* Cover/album art support
+* Vinyl passthrough mode to switch between control vinyl and music vinyl
+* Auxiliary inputs that pass through to the master mix
-* Mono output and input support (easily do the Master/Headphone trick on one stereo output)
+* Mono output and input support
+* Improved support for using multiple sound cards
-* Along with over 100 performance, quality and usability improvements.
+* Over 100 other performance, quality and usability improvements

 * For a full list of features go to: `<http://mixxx.org/features/>`_
 * For an overview of the new features, go to: